arikamir/devops-hiring-assignment/README.md

 ## Delivering your solution

-The solution should be pushed to a git repository and a link to the repository should be shared with Clio.
+The solution should be pushed to a git repository and a link to the repository should be shared.